Creation of a stoma

 I'm worried my stoma will smell.
 What can I do?

 Stoma bags are odour-proof so your stoma won’t smell as you go about your day-to-day activities.
-There will be a smell when you empty or change your stoma bag – but everyone makes smells when they go to the toilet!
-If you’re still worried about smell there are odour neutralisers available which can be put inside your stoma bag.
-These are drops or granules that help to reduce any smell and they can help you feel more confident.
+There will be a smell when you’re emptying or changing your stoma bag – but everyone makes smells when they go to the toilet!
+If you’re still worried about smell there are odour neutralisers available which can be put inside your stoma bag and can help you feel more confident.
+These are drops or granules that help to reduce any smell.

 How can I be sure the stoma bag is watertight?
 What if it leaks?